Reference Date: 16-January-2014

-Another record cereal crop is anticipated this year
+Another record cereal crop was gathered in 2013

 Pasture conditions have also improved countrywide

-Humanitarian assistance continues to be needed including for Malian refugees in the northern Sahel region
+Humanitarian assistance continues to be needed mostlyfor Malian refugees in the northern Sahel region

 In 2012, an above-average harvest was already gathered owing to favourable climatic conditions in the main cereal growing regions.
-According to the final estimates, the 2012 cereal output was estimated at about 4.89 million tonnes, 33 percent higher than the 2011 drought-affected output and 27 percent above the average of the past five years.
+The 2012 cereal output was estimated at about 4.89 million tonnes, 33 percent higher than the 2011 drought-affected output and 27 percent above the average of the previous five years.

-Reflecting the favourable prosptecs for this year’s crop and the 2012 good harvests, markets remain generally well supplied and coarse grains prices continue to follow normal seasonal patterns.
-For example, in Ouagadougou, milllet prices have been mostly stable since January 2013 and in September they were 21 percent below their levels a year earlier.
+Reflecting two consecutive years of good production, markets remain generally well supplied and coarse grains prices have remained significantly lower than the 2012 crisi-affected levels.
+For example, in Ouagadougou, millet prices have been mostly stable since January 2013 and in Decmber they were 14 percent below their levels two years earlier.
 Similarly, prices of imported rice, mainly consumed in urban centres, have remained relatively stable in recent months, in line with trends in international markets.
 Overall, food prices are likely to continue to follow normal patterns, in view of the relatively high supply levels in neighbouring countries and the declining international rice prices.

 Continued assistance is still needed, especially for vulnerable people

-In spite of the generally favourable food supply situation, the food security situation remains difficult in parts, mostly as a result of localized rainfall deficits in 2012 and the lingering effects of last year’s food crisis.
+In spite of the generally favourable food supply situation, the food security situation remains difficult in parts, mostly as a result of localized rainfall deficits in 2013.
 The food insecure people are located mostly in the Sahel, North and East regions.